 During the first generation of Carter family ownership, slaves carved the garden’s terraces out of the hillside.
 They planted crops such as asparagus, strawberries, potatoes, and cabbage.
 They watered, weeded, and harvested.
 After the Civil War, the property was maintained by a paid labor force.
 Some of the people had been formerly enslaved at Oatlands.

 When Edith and William Corcoran Eustis purchased Oatlands in 1903, the gardens were in disrepair.
 Edith was an avid gardener and, with the help of numerous workers over the years, brought the 4 1/2 acres of terraced space back to life with colorful plantings and garden statuary.
 She created the corridor of boxwoods leading up to the Tea House, a beautiful addition to the garden in the early 1900s.

 The gardens at Oatlands have been lovingly maintained by many people over the years.
-Dedicated, hard-working employees and volunteers have spent countless hours pruning, planting, re-planting, mulching.
-At some point, one of the gardeners decided to sign his name to the interior of the Garden Shed -- as if to say, "I was here!"
+Dedicated, hard-working employees and volunteers have spent countless hours pruning, planting, re-planting, and mulching.
+At some point, one of the gardeners decided to sign his name to the interior of the Garden Shed — as if to say, “I was here!”
 The practice continues to this day.
 A few drew pictures on the wall.
 Some of the signatures have faded over time and some handwriting is simply not decipherable.

 In late 2013 with funding from a National Trust for Historic Preservation Innovation Lab Grant, a project was undertaken to photograph, research and interpret the names on the Garden Shed wall.
-The photography was done by Rick Foster, Winchester, Virginia.
+The photography was done by Rick Foster of Winchester, Virginia.
 Like the garden, this project will continue to grow.
 Our interpretive signs and web site will be updated as new information is learned about the gardeners.
 We welcome your input.
-Questions and comments should be directed to Lori Kimball, Director of Programming and Education, at email@example.com
+Questions and comments should be directed to Lori Kimball, Director of Programming and Education, at email@example.com.